maierfelix/Calc/documentation/doc.md

-# NovaeCalc Documenation
+# Calc Documenation

-This is the included documentation for the NovaeCalc project.
+This is the included documentation for the Calc project.

 ## Table of contents